Normalizations and misspecification in skill formation models: Skill formation models

 Instead of considering the skill rank in the final period, we could also look at the distribution of the adult outcome $Q$ (or, alternatively, one of the skill measures in the final period).
 Notice that it is important to condition on the production function shocks, because investment in endogenous.
-As before, we can consider averages and identify
+We can either fix a quantile or average over its marginal distribution since we obtain identification for all quantiles.
+The fourth part focuses on the effect of income on skills.
+Again, we can point identify averages and features of the distribution such as $\int E\left(Q \mid \theta_s = \theta, \{Y_t = y_t \}^{T-1}_{t=s} \right) f_{\theta_s}(\theta) d\theta$ (which differs from $E\left(Q \mid \{Y_t = y_t \}^{T-1}_{t=s} \right)$ due to a potential dependence between $ \{Y_t = y_t \}^{T-1}_{t=s} $ and skills).
+Also notice that